themgoncalves/react-adventure-pattern-proposal/README.md

 ## Interactions

-  - **The Components** are responsible to the UI (User Interface) of your application.
+  - **Components** are responsible to the UI (User Interface) of your application.
 It receives inputs directly from the Screen or from the Enhancers.
-  - **The Screen** is the presentation of a component composition and is interconnected with the State; it is responsible to consume the State and to handle the user actions.
+  - **Screens** are the presentation of a component composition and is interconnected with the State; it is responsible to consume the State and to handle the user actions.
-  - **The State** is accountable for the application's data flow core.
+  - **State** is accountable for the application's data flow core.
 It performs data manipulation according to your business logic, providing normalized data and handling actions for the Screen or for the Enhancers.
-  - **The Enhancers**, in its turn,  represents a improvement of a given Screen, intensifying its logic.
+  - **Enhancers**, in its turn,  represents an improvement of a given Screen, intensifying its logic.
 It also can be composed of Components and/or be consumer of the State.
-  - **The Styles** is responsible to manage the global styles of your application.
+  - **Styles** are responsible to manage the global styles of your application
+  - **Services** are responsible to manage automated tasks or processes, responds to hardware events or even listens and request data.
-  - **The Utils**, as well as the Styles, is responsible for the global code snippets.
+  - **Utils**, as well as the Styles, is responsible for the global code snippets.

   <br />